The J. McClelland Cellars Squad

 According to Mitch, if he could share a glass of wine with anyone it would be his grandmother Francesca.
 "She lived to 108 and enjoyed a glass of red wine every day of her wonderful life."

 Combining his "hands-on" tradition with a pledge to time honored Old World techniques, Mitch is committed to crafting small lots of extraordinary wines.
-A perfect fit with the Scotto family's vision for J. McClelland Cellars.
+A perfect fit with the Scotto family's vision for J. McClelland Cellars and The JMC Luxury Portfolio.